agbarnett/cluster.reports/SSA.md

 *Cluster-nominated topic #1*: *COVID crisis*

-* It has been great to see lots of online meetings with some large audiences from our branches across the country.
+* It has been great to see lots of online meetings replacing our usual face-to-face branch meetings.
+Lots of members who cannot normally get to face-to-face meetings have been able to join in online, which has been an unexpected benefit and something we hope to retain.

 * Like many societies we had to postpone our 2020 national conference.
 We are aiming to have a range of online events during the time the conference would have been on.